Tobin-jn/weathrly/README.md

 # Weathrly

 Weathrly is a weather app to display the current forecast in any location in the US.
-The app uses the Weather Underground API to access up-to-date currebt weather forecasts.
-It features a current wether view, which includes a tab for the 7 hour forecast as well as the ten day forecast.
+The app uses the Weather Underground API to access up-to-date weather forecasts.
+It features a current weather view, which includes a tab for the 7 hour forecast as well as the ten day forecast.
 The city search has autocomplete functionality via a self-created node module of a trie sorting algorithm.
 This pair project was our first app written in React.

 ### API's used